 Best cheap health insurance companies in Ohio

-There are currently 10 health insurance companies — two more providers year-over-year — on the Ohio state exchange.
+There are currently 10 health insurance companies on the Ohio state exchange.
 However, none of these insurers offers coverage in every county.
 So the best insurer and policy available will differ based on your location.

-Depending on where you live, you may be able to choose from up to five insurers, though in many counties only one health insurance company is available.
-For instance, if you live in Columbus, which is in Franklin County, you'd be able to compare plans from six insurers, rather than the 10 that are available throughout the entire state.
+Depending on where you live, you may be able to choose from up to eight insurers, though only two health insurance companies are available in some counties.
+For instance, if you live in Meigs County, you can compare plans from two insurers, while residents of Stark County can choose from eight insurance providers.

 Cheapest health insurance plan by county

-To help you get started in your search for the best health insurance plan, we compared all Silver policies in Ohio and identified the cheapest plan offered in each county.
-The Ambetter Balanced Care 29 health plan had the most affordable rates in 58% of Ohio's counties.
+To help you get started in your search for the best health insurance plan, we compared all Silver policies in Ohio and identified the cheapest Silver plan offered in each county.
+The Constant Care Silver 1 plan from Molina Healthcare has the most affordable rates in 65% of Ohio's 88 counties.